jimmywong2003/nrf-slim-serial-uart-dfu-host-c-code/README.md

 To compile it, clone the repository in the \nRF5_SDK_15.2.0_9412b96\ folder.
 If you download the zip, place each of the project folders of this repository into the \nRF5_SDK_15.2.0_9412b96\ folder.

+This example is tested and worked with Nordic SDK 15.2.